A functional spatial autoregressive model using signatures: The signatures-based spatial autoregressive model

-We suppose that the $\zeta_i^{C_N}$ are centered (which can be easily satisfied by subtracting their average) and that $\alpha_0+1$=0 which can be obtained by centering $\mathbf{Y}_N$.
-Now, the truncated conditional quasi log-likelihood function can be obtained by replacing in (\ref{LK}) $\mathbf{X}_N(\theta)$ with $\mathbf{1}_N + Z_{C_N} \Phi_{C_N}$.
-The corresponding and feasible conditional quasi log-likelihood is
+We suppose that the $\zeta_i^{C_N}$ are centered (which can be easily satisfied by subtracting their average) and that $\alpha^*+1$=0 which can be obtained by centering $\mathbf{Y}_N$.
+Now, the truncated and feasible conditional quasi log-likelihood function can be obtained by replacing in (\ref{LK}) $\xi_{N,\infty} B_{\infty}$ with $Z_{C_N} \Phi_{C_N}$:

 For a fixed $\rho$, (\ref{TLKACP}) is maximized at

 and

 where $M_N=I_N-Z_{C_N}(Z_{C_N}^\top Z_{C_N})^{-1}Z_{C_N}^\top$.\\